melmanm/melmanm.github.io/_posts/2023-03-04-article7-auth0-destkop-application-authentication-with-system-browser.md

 }
 ```

-`BrowserOptions`, passed as an argument, specifies `StartUrl` and `EndUrl`
+`BrowserOptions`, passed as an argument, specifies `StartUrl` and `EndUrl` properties
 * `StartUrl` - URL to initiate OAuth action.
-In case of authentication or authorization it is auth server's `/authorize` URL.
-In the context of logout it specifies `/logout` endpoint request.
+In case of authentication or authorization it is set to authorize request.
+(In the context of logout it represents `/logout` endpoint request.)
 * `EndUrl` - Redirect URL.
-In case of logout it represents post logout redirect url.
+(In case of logout it represents post logout redirect url.)

-Following, custom, `IBrowser` implementation utilizes system browser to perform login and logout
+Below, custom, `IBrowser` implementation utilizes system browser to perform login and logout actions

 ```csharp
 internal class SystemBrowser : IBrowser